-In the heat of the moment,, when you would slug whoever dares telling you to ‘enjoy this,’ you can DO something to make it a little easier.
+In the heat of the moment, when you’d rather slug whoever dares spouting ‘enjoy this’ when you’re knee deep in meltdowns and messes, you can DO something to make it a little easier.

 Something wildly powerful.
 An investment in your memory bank.
 A priceless gift for your future self and for your loved ones.
 Something simple and disruptive to your life.